cortexlib/box/CONTRIBUTING.md

    dds build -t :c++<std-version>:<compiler>
    ```

-   The code should compiler and an all tests should say they passed in the terminal.
+   The code should compile successfully and an all tests should say they passed in the terminal.

 5. Commit your changes.
 Your commit message should start with a one line
    short description of the modifications, with the details and explanations